Visit Sicily’s most important classical sites from the temples at Segesta and Agrigento, to the Ancient Greek Theatre in Taormina.

 Syracuse , Zafferana Etnea

 Enjoy a tour of Syracuse today with your guide.
 As well as visiting the huge archaeological park and ancient quarries just outside of the town, your encompasses the main sites of Ortigia, from the historic Duomo, built over the remains of an ancient temple to the bustling fish market.
 In the afternoon depart from Syracuse for the slopes of Mt Etna and your hotel out in the countryside.
-In the evening, enjoy a wine-tasting in the property's ancient winepress.

 Day 13 Zafferana Etnea